Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Heat oil in a skillet over medium heat.
+• Heat oil in a large skillet over medium heat.
 Add the beef and cook until no longer pink, about 6 minutes.
 Remove it from the pan.

 • Add the broccoli and sauté until tender, about 4 minutes.
 Add more oil as needed so the broccoli does not burn.